filipeoalexandre/course-notes/courses/linux-cmd-line-tools.md

 # Some notes about linux command line tools

-These notes aim to be a TL;DR version of [this](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/index.html) guide It is by no means an exhaustive list
+These notes aim to be a TL;DR version of [this](https://tldp.org/LDP/GNU-Linux-Tools-Summary/html/index.html) guide<br/>
+It is by no means an exhaustive list

 ## Actual notes